Juventus fall to Messi's Barcelona without Covid-hit Ronaldo - RFI

 - Barca recover from Clasico loss -

-Ronald Koeman's Barcelona handed Juventus coach Andrea Pirlo his first defeat since taking over last summer.

-But the loss could have been heavier as under-pressure Koeman's side bounced back after a 3-1 defeat against Real Madrid at the weekend followed a 1-0 loss to Getafe.
+The loss could have been heavier for Juve as under-pressure Koeman's side bounced back after a 3-1 defeat against Real Madrid at the weekend followed a 1-0 loss to Getafe.

 Barcelona president Josep Maria Bartomeu also resigned on Tuesday along with his board of directors, following mounting pressure from fans and his public falling out with six-time Ballon d'Or winner Messi.